RaviTambade/ngnihilenttraining/notes/day16.md

 * How you can build dashboard-style component communication
 * And how reactive programming makes your Angular app more powerful, scalable, and clean

-By the end of the session, Rohan will say:
+By the end of the session, Sarthak will say:

 “Sir!
 RxJS is fun.
 Why didn’t we learn this earlier?”